What is CCPA Compliance?

-- You can be fined up to US $7,500 per intentional violation
+- You can be fined up to the US $7,500 per intentional violation

-- A business can also face a statutory penalty of up to US $2,500 per violation
+- A business can also face a statutory penalty of up to the US $2,500 per violation

 Note – Both are subject to notice being provided to the business and a 30-day opportunity for the business to cure a violation.